-Jumping to conclusions that the employee's disability poses a "direct threat" (e.g, Rizzo I and 2007 DuPont Case).
+Jumping to conclusions that the employee's disability poses a "direct threat" (e.g, Rizzo I and 2007 DuPont Case), or renders them unable to perform a job (2016 Cannon decision)

-- Whether an employee is a direct threat is extremely factspecific, and cannot be assumed based on the type of condition - i.e. epilepsy, diabetes. - It must be based on current medical knowledge, not myth, fear or stereotype.
+- Whether an employee is a direct threat is extremely fact-specific, and cannot be assumed based on the type of condition - i.e. epilepsy, diabetes. - It must be based on current medical knowledge, not myth, fear or stereotype. - Same goes for the "qualified" analysis.
+See Cannon.